djbetancourt-gh/funGp/cran-comments.md

 ## Resubmission
 This is a resubmission.
-Previous version (0.2.1) was archived on CRAN due to a check ERROR not corrected in time.
 In this version we have:

-* Resolved the line that was causing the check ERROR displayed for version 0.2.1.
+* Implemented plot and summary methods for our most important objects to adjust to the standard use in R packages

-* Replaced the \donttest command around long examples by \dontrun to prevent issues during CRAN revision.
+* Removed our dependency on the qdapRegex package which is already scheduled for archival by CRAN

 * Improved the documentation to simplify help pages indexing